EDCD/EDDN/docs/Running-this-software.md

   `contrib/run-from-source.sh`.

 1. Otherwise you will want to  utilise the `setup.py` file to build and install the application files.
+You'll need to do some setup first as there are necessary files *not* checked into git, because they're per
+  environment:

+    1. Change directory to the top level of the git clone.

+    1. Create a file `setup_env.py` with contents:

+        ```
+        EDDN_ENV="dev"
+        ```

+        Replace `dev` with the environment you're setting up for.

-As we're using a python venv we can just
+    1. As we're using a python venv we can now just run:
-   run:

-       python setup.py install
+        `python setup.py install`

         to install it all.
-This will install a python egg into the python venv, and then also ensure that the monitor and schema files are in place.
+This will install a python egg into the python venv, and then also ensure that the monitor and schema files are in place, along with support scripts.

         There is an example systemd setup in `contrib/systemd` that assumes this local installation.

         There are also some SysV style init.d scripts in `contrib/init.d/` for running the components.
 They will need the `DAEMON` lines tweaking for running from another location.

+    You should now have:

+    1. `~/.local/bin` - with some scripts and per-environment config files:

+        1. `start-eddn-dev-service` - script that runs a specified EDDN service.
+          This is intended to be used by the contrib systemd setup, but will work standalone as well.

+        1. `eddn-logs-archive` - script that potentially archives and expires existing archival logs for the specified environment.

+    1. `~/.local/share/eddn/dev` - with the monitor and schema files, along with an example config override file if you didn't already have a `config.json` here.

 ---

 # Accessing the Monitor